The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 Cons

-• Free tier is very limited (no filters)
+- Free plan is very limited (no filters)

 5 theHarvester

-theHarvester is a Python-based tool that collects email addresses, subdomains, IPs, and URLs from public sources like Google, Bing, LinkedIn, and DNS servers.
-It's been a staple of OSINT and penetration testing for over a decade.
+theHarvester is a Python-based tool that gathers email addresses, subdomains, IPs, and URLs from public sources like Google, Bing, LinkedIn, and DNS servers.
+It has been an OSINT and penetration-testing staple for over a decade.
 Simple to run, fast, and effective for domain reconnaissance.
-It won't build a person profile, but for domain and email enumeration, few free tools match it.
+It doesn't build a person profile, but for domain and email enumeration, few free tools match it.

 Pros